 - Checking electrical installations inside the shops of all our mall tenants to reduce the risks of electrical fires; and

 - Annual crisis drills for the Investment Property Department to validate current practices on crowd management and evacuation plans.

 Staff and Contractor Safety

-We are committed to maintaining and enhancing staff and contractor safety across all our business activities.
-To raise safety awareness and manage work-related risks, we will ensure high risk activities are identified with proper method statement and risk assessment prepared, and to seek out safety control measures to eliminate or minimise the risk before the commencement of works.
-Safe best practices also will be actively shared across MTR which are then reinforced with our contractors and subcontractors.
+To raise safety awareness of staff and contractors and manage work-related risks, we will ensure high risk activities are identified with a proper method statement and risk assessment.
+We also seek out safety control measures to eliminate or minimise the risk before the commencement of works.
+Safe best practices are actively shared across MTR and reinforced with our contractors and subcontractors.

 We continue to deepen the safety culture at MTR through structured training and knowledge sharing platforms.
-All managers of the Corporation are required to take a mandatory safety management training course, which aims at fostering a positive safety culture and safety leadership across the Corporation.
-All new joiners are arranged to attend appropriate safety training based on the needs of individual divisions and roles.
-For Operations Division in particular, all new joiners are required to take a "Safety-First Workshop" to appreciate the importance of safety in railway operations through case studies and group discussions.
-The Corporate Safety Month, our annual signature event, includes a series of activities such as online quizzes, site visits, forums and seminars, contractors safety award and safety heroes scheme to refresh our employees on the Safety-First principle and safety information.
+All managers at MTR are required to take a mandatory safety management training course, which aims to foster a positive safety culture and safety leadership across the Corporation.
+All new joiners attend appropriate safety training based on the needs of individual divisions and roles.
+For the Operations Division in particular, all new joiners are required to take a "Safety-First Workshop" to appreciate the importance of safety in railway operations through case studies and group discussions.
+Corporate Safety Month, our annual signature event, includes a series of activities such as online quizzes, site visits, forums and seminars, contractors safety award and safety heroes scheme to refresh our employees on the Safety-First principle and safety information.

 Every year, we implement a safety plan tailored to the latest safety topics in the industry to raise the safety awareness of our employees and contractors through various campaigns and communication initiatives.
 We also work closely with our contractors and joint venture partners to uphold the highest safety levels at all times.
 Please refer to Collaboration with Contractors for more information.